roeldev/go-fail/README.md

 [doc-url]: https://pkg.go.dev/github.com/roeldev/go-fail

-Fail is a Go package to easily create human-readable failure reports for different kinds of failed tests.
+Fail is a Go package designed to easily create human-readable failure reports for different kinds of failed tests.
+It is not a testing or assertion framework.

 ```sh